kestra-io/docs/content/blogs/2023-05-22-data-orchestration-choosing-the-right-tool.md

 ## A Declarative Data Orchestrator: Embracing YAML for Workflow ##

 A distinguishing feature of Kestra is its declarative nature, We leverage YAML (Yet Another Markup Language) to define workflows.
 YAML is  known for its simplicity, readability, and ease of use, making it an ideal choice for building data pipelines.
-With YAML, both data teams and business stakeholders can participate in the workflow creation process.
+With a declarative approach, both data teams and business stakeholders can participate in the workflow creation process.

 Through declarative orchestration, we aim to ensure that Kestra remains accessible and easy to use, facilitating collaboration and enabling fast iteration cycles.
 We're building a flexible, scalable, secure, and user-friendly tool.
 As we continue to evolve with the dynamic journey of data orchestration, we remain committed to evolving and adapting with it. you can learn more about declarative orchestration [here](https://kestra.io/features/declarative-data-orchestration).